nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * **UI (User Interface)**: The space where interactions between humans and the software occur.
 The goal of this interaction is to allow effective operation and control of the machine from the human end.

+* **GUI (Graphical User Interface)**: A type of user interface that allows users to interact with electronic devices through graphical elements such as images, buttons, icons, and windows instead of text-based command lines.

 * **Logic**: In the context of software, it refers to the set of rules and algorithms that process and respond to user inputs.

 * **Model**: The part of the application that manages data and application logic.